Ryan-McBride/cucumber-template/README.md

 2. Once it's done installing, download a compatible version of Xcode Command Line Tools for your OS.
 These can be found [here.](https://developer.apple.com/downloads/index.action?name=for%20Xcode%20-#)

 ###Install Ruby
 Ruby comes pre-built on Mac devices, however Mountain Lion ships with Ruby 1.8.2, and we need 1.9.3.
-For this we will use RVM
+For this we will use RVM!
 1. Type the following in the terminal.
 ```bash
 \curl -L https://get.rvm.io | bash -s stable